1whatleytay/MafiaBot/README.md

 Looking to [add it to your server](https://discordapp.com/oauth2/authorize?client_id=592865254086541322&scope=bot&permissions=474033168)?

 ## Why make it?
-We all love Mafia, but there are some issues we found that we thought we could tackle by making a Discord bot.
+The entire development team loves Mafia, but there are some issues we found that we thought we could tackle by making a Discord bot.
 Let's address some pitfalls we encounter while playing regular Mafia:
  - One person always has to serve as moderator.
    - You can't properly play when you don't have many people, since one person will always have to play moderator.
    - One person always has to sit out whether they like it or not, to assign roles and keep the game going.
 That's no fun!
  - People can often hold up games by forgetting or not speaking.
  - Moderators frequently have to speak to each person 1 by 1 during each night, which can make large games very slow.
+ - Some Mafia games don't have fun roles, or the roles are too difficult to keep track of by a moderator.
+   - For example, if an investigator asks you (the moderator) if a certain person is Mafia but you totally forgot, what do you do?

 As Mafia connoisseurs, we have also played on Discord.
 We also found some special issues with playing Mafia over voice call.
  - To give the Mafia a chance to send their role to the moderator, everyone has to mute!